Unmanned Aircraft System Traffic Management (UTM)

 Who will be developing the “federated network?”
 How will the network of USSs connect with each other and share data?

 Industry will develop USS capabilities that adhere to consensus standards, as they have in the testing environments up to this point.
-FAA and NASA will ensure the availability of network components such as the Discovery and Synchronization Service (DSS) and an automated test harness.
+Connectivity and data sharing are ensured by network components such as the Discovery and Synchronization Service (DSS) and an automated test harness.

 Who is allowed to participate in the operational evaluation?

-Any drone operator qualified to operate BVLOS via waivers or exemptions to 14 CFR part 91, part 107 or part 135 may choose to participate.
+Any drone operator qualified to operate BVLOS via waivers or exemptions to 14 CFR part 91, part 107, or part 135 may choose to participate.
 USSs and Supplemental Data Service Providers (SDSPs) that are recognized through the FAA’s Near-Term Approval Process (NTAP) may participate.
+Other operators and third-party service providers can inquire with the current consortium to find pathways to participation in the shared airspace effort at: https://github.com/utmimplementationus/getstarted.

 Do operators at the key site need to be able to detect and avoid crewed aircraft?

 Yes.
 All drone operators need a way to avoid crewed aircraft, whether they are using a USS or not.
-Crewed aircraft collision risk can be managed through the use of visual observers or a technical detect and avoid (DAA) system, and is evaluated by the FAA when it processes each waiver or exemption.
+Crewed aircraft collision risk can be managed using visual observers or a technical detect and avoid (DAA) system and is evaluated by the FAA when a waiver or exemption application is processed.

 Will this UTM be able to support future AAM operations?